Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsubsection{Evaluation Protocols}

 We assess the performance of photo-realistic mapping by evaluating the quality of rendered images generated from the Gaussian map.
-To this end, we adopt several widely used metrics, including Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS)\cite{kerbl20233d}.
-Consistent with MonoGS and SplaTAM, we use AlexNet\cite{krizhevsky2012imagenet} as the backbone network for LPIPS evaluation.
+To this end, we adopt several widely used metrics, including Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{kerbl20233d}.
+Consistent with MonoGS and SplaTAM, we use AlexNet~\cite{krizhevsky2012imagenet} as the backbone network for LPIPS evaluation.
 When ground-truth depth maps are available, we also evaluate geometric accuracy using Depth-L1 error computed over valid depth regions.
-It should be noted that we adopt \textit{Ours-1} in the mapping evaluation and the following experiments.
+Additionally, to better compare the geometric quality, we further assess the commonly used surface reconstruction metrics, namely accuracy, completeness, Chamfer-L1 distance, and F-score.
+It should be noted that we adopt Gaussian-LIC2 (c1) in the mapping evaluation and all the following experiments.

 Many existing methods~\cite{xie2024gs, zhao2025lvi, hong2025gs} report rendering performance at their respective training views.
-However, such evaluations may be biased due to overfitting and do not reliably reflect the quality of photo-realistic mapping, particularly at novel views.
+However, such evaluations may be biased due to overfitting and fail to reliably reflect photo-realistic mapping quality at novel views.
 To ensure a comprehensive and fair evaluation, we assess rendering quality on both in-sequence and out-of-sequence novel views, explicitly excluding training views.

-In our evaluations, all compared methods are constrained to use the same training views, selected using the keyframing strategy described in Sec.~\ref{sec:grouping}, while the remaining non-keyframes are used for evaluating in-sequence novel view rendering.
-To eliminate the influence of pose estimation errors on mapping performance, all methods are provided with our estimated poses for evaluation on public datasets.
-For our self-collected dataset where ground-truth poses are available, both our method and the baselines use ground-truth poses to avoid trajectory alignment errors, which could significantly affect the evaluation of out-of-sequence novel view rendering.
+For fair evaluations, we provide accurate poses for all methods to isolate mapping performance from pose estimation errors, and all methods are trained using the same keyframe set (Sec.~\ref{sec:grouping}), with non-keyframes reserved for in-sequence novel view rendering.
+Specifically, for our self-collected dataset where ground-truth poses are available, all methods use ground-truth poses, while on public datasets lacking ground-truth, both our method and the baselines are provided with our estimated poses for evaluation.